Metabolic Code® TRIAD 3™

 Chronic stress, lack of quality sleep, immune imbalances, imbalances in brain chemistry, gut health, environmental factors like smoking and pollution, weight gain/obesity, chronic inflammation, hormonal imbalances, insulin resistance, high blood pressure, increased oxidative stress and damage, cholesterol and blood sugar imbalances, poor diet and lack of exercise all can lead to heart, lung and blood vessel problems.

 The brain and the heart are connected by the vagus nerve, which serves as the “highway” for transmitting and regulating nerve impulses from the brain to the heart.
-The vagus nerve is known as the 10th cranial nerve.
-The vagus nerve extends from the medulla (the lower part of the brainstem that controls involuntary functions like heart rate and breathing), down along the carotid artery/jugular vein in the neck to the neck, chest and abdomen.

 Your heart communicates with your brain through 4 ways: